t-young31/FlowEHR/README.md

     this repository e.g. `abcd`
     - `LOCATION`: Name of an Azure location e.g. `uksouth`.
 These can be listed with `az account list-locations -o table`
     - `ENVIRONMENT`: Name of the envrionment e.g. `dev`, also used to name resources
+    - `DEVCONTAINER_ACR_NAME`: Name of the azure container registry to use for the devcontainer build.
+    This may or may not exist. e.g. `flowehrmgmtacr`

 </details>